cneud/scape-tavernahadoop-demonstrator/README.md

 Troubleshooting
 ---------------

-1. HTTP 302 Moved Temporarily/Found
+1. HTTP-Error: HTTP 302 Moved Temporarily/Found

-    At the current state, the TavernaServerRestClient is using the client for the "insecure" configuration of the Taverna Server.
+    At the current state, the TavernaServerRestClient is configured to use the client with an "insecure" configuration of the Taverna Server.

     See http://dev.mygrid.org.uk/wiki/display/taverna/A+Beginner%27s+Installation+Guide+to+Taverna+Server
     for more information on how to set up a "secure" or "insecure" instance of the Taverna Server.

-    In summary, the "secure" or "insecure" mode is configured in `apache-tomcat-${tomcat-version}/webapps/TavernaServer.2.4.1/WEB-INF/web.xml`
+    The "secure" or "insecure" mode is configured in `apache-tomcat-${tomcat-version}/webapps/TavernaServer.2.4.1/WEB-INF/web.xml`
     Comment/uncomment one of the context parameters (default is secure mode) to activate either the secure or the insecure profile:

 ``` xml
     <param-value>WEB-INF/secure.xml</param-value>
     <!--param-value>WEB-INF/insecure.xml</param-value-->
 ```

     If the Taverna Server is configured in "secure" mode, the http request url `http://${server}:8080/TavernaServer.2.4.1/rest/runs` is relocated to the
     https request url `https://${server}:8443/TavernaServer.2.4.1/rest/runs` by
     the server.
 This requires an HTTP client with SSL support.

-In principle, the underlying defaulthttp-restclient supports https requests by using the eu.scape_project.tb.rest.DefaultHttpsAuthRestClient, so this
+    The defaulthttp-restclient module supports https requests by using the `eu.scape_project.tb.rest.DefaultHttpsAuthRestClient` instead of the
-    behaviour could easily be changed by using the letting TavernaServerRestClient extend the DefaultHttpsAuthRestClient instead of the DefaultHttpAuthRestClient class.
+    `eu.scape_project.tb.rest.DefaultHttpAuthRestClient` class.
+So this behaviour
+    can be changed by extending `eu.scape_project.tb.rest.DefaultHttpsAuthRestClient`
+    instead of `eu.scape_project.tb.rest.DefaultHttpAuthRestClient`
+    in the `eu.scape_project.tb.taverna.rest.TavernaServerRestClient` class.